-The consolidated financial statements have been prepared on a historical cost basis except for certain financial assets measured at fair value.
+The condensed consolidated interim financial statements have been prepared on a historical cost basis except for certain financial assets measured at fair value.
 All dollar amounts presented are in Canadian dollars unless otherwise specified.

-These consolidated financial statements incorporate the financial statements of the Company and its wholly controlled subsidiaries.
+These condensed consolidated interim financial statements incorporate the financial statements of the Company and its wholly controlled subsidiaries.
 Control exists when the Company has the power, directly or indirectly, to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
-The consolidated financial statements include the accounts of the Company and its direct wholly-owned subsidiaries.
+The condensed consolidated interim financial statements include the accounts of the Company and its direct wholly-owned subsidiaries.
 All significant intercompany transactions and balances have been eliminated.